aws/aws-aspnet-cognito-identity-provider/README.md

 ## Building the library
 While this library is in development, you will need to build it and manually reference it in your ASP.NET Core web application.

-You can do this by checking out this project at the same level as your ASP.NET Core web application.
-Your ASP.NET Core web application csproj file can then include the following lines:
+Change your ASP.Net Core web application csproj to include the following line:

 ```csharp
 <ProjectReference Include="..\..\..\aws-aspnet-cognito-identity-provider\src\Amazon.AspNetCore.Identity.AWSCognito\Amazon.AspNetCore.Identity.AWSCognito.csproj" />